THE ARTS OF LIFE HOSTS COMMUNITY EXHIBITION AND DINNER

 Chicago, IL —The Arts of Life, a Chicago non-profit committed to providing high-quality, innovative services for artists with developmental disabilities, is pleased to announce the opening of its latest exhibition How We Make It 2017 at The Arts of Life Chicago Studio and Circle Contemporary Gallery located at 2010 W. Carroll Ave.
 The opening event, taking place on Friday, April 21st from 5:30 pm - 8:30 pm, will also serve as a heartwarming celebration of the studio’s founding artist Veronica “Granny” Cuculich.

 Enjoy a free a potluck dinner provided by our studio Artists featuring all of Ms. Cuculich’s favorite foods—pulled pork, Italian food, fruit, macaroni and cheese, Oreos, pizza, pudding, and coffee.
+Beer generously sponsored by Temperance Beer Co.

 The opening is free and open to the public.

-Exhibition will be on view through Friday, May 26th.
+Exhibition on view through Friday, May 26th.

 The Arts of Life is people, with and without disabilities, creating an artistic culture to realize their full potential.
 Opened in 2000, The Arts of Life was the first program in Chicago to provide employment in the arts for adults with developmental disabilities.
 The studio serves as both an alternative day program and creative epicenter for its artists.
 Funded partly by the Department of Human Services, The Arts of Life also greatly depends on fundraising efforts and grants to sustain its program.